xStarbound/xStarbound/README.md

 ## Features and changes

 - An internal dynamic object reference system (added in v4.5) that prevents hard game crashes from poorly written Lua scripts while maintaining compatibility with mods that use «Lua smuggling» for inter-script communication.
 Replaces the old Lua VM isolation.
 By @FezzedOne.
-  - If you want more performance, disable `"legacySmuggling"` in `xclient.config` or `xserver.config`.
+  - If you want more performance, disabling `"legacySmuggling"` in `xclient.config` or `xserver.config` may help.
 This disables the dynamic reference system but enforces Lua VM isolation to prevent shared Lua references from causing crashes.
-The VM isolation in «performance» mode can cause compatibility issues with mods that rely on shared Lua state.
+The VM isolation with `"legacySmuggling"` disabled can cause compatibility issues with mods that rely on shared Lua state.
 If your mods are having glitches, re-enable `"legacySmuggling"`.

   See [`$docs/lua/lua.md`](doc/lua/lua.md) for more on cross-context data sharing and inter-script communication in Starbound Lua, including xStarbound-specific features and functionality.

+- Lots of crash fixes (@fezzedone and @novaenia).
 - Several new commands (by @fezzedone)!
 Type `/xclient` for info on the new client-side commands, or `/help` (on xServer, an xClient host or in single-player on xClient) to see the new server-side ones.
 - As of v4.2, xStarbound supports a new «creative mode» (by @fezzedone) that bypasses various placement restrictions applied to tiles, objects, plants and liquids.
 Its status is controlled by the `"bypassBuildChecks"` world property on a given world; if `true`, «creative mode» is enabled for that world.
 On xServer, build permission (or admin access) is required to toggle «creative mode» on a world. [xWEdit](https://github.com/FezzedOne/xWEdit) provides a `/creative` command for toggling «creative mode».
 More details:
   - The following «creative mode» features require xClient v4.2+, but do not require xServer in multiplayer: